ajpiter/PythonProTips/PythonBasics/Lists/README.md

 - **Indexing Lists:** List index begins with 0 [0, 1, 2, 3] or -1 from the end [-4, -3, -2, -1]
 - **Mainpulating Lists:** Changing values, adding additional values or removing values from a list
 - **Slicing Lists:** Control which values of a list you see, uses indexing
+- **Subset Lists:** Use Comparisons to determine which elements of a list to keep

 ### Resources
 **Code Academy Cheatsheet** https://www.codecademy.com/learn/learn-python-3/modules/learn-python3-lists/cheatsheet